Yandex Cloud

 gRPC API

-2. Click to the right of the cluster you want to move.
+2. Click next to the cluster you want to move.

 3. Select Move.